Calgary-Acadia: Representation history

 The Calgary-Acadia electoral district would elect the incumbent from the abolished Calgary-Egmont electoral district, Progressive Conservative Jonathan Denis in the 2012 Alberta general election.
 Denis would defeat his closest opponent Wildrose candidate Richard Jones by 555 votes.
-Denis had previously served as the Minister of Housing and Urban Affairs from 2010 to 2011, and Solicitor General and Minister of Public Security from 2011-2012.
+Denis had previously served as the Minister of Housing and Urban Affairs from 2010 to 2011, and Solicitor General and Minister of Public Security from 2011 to 2012.
 Following the 2012 election Dennis would be appointed Minister of Justice, Attorney General and Solicitor General.
 Denis would hold the position until April 2015, when he would resign after being sued by his estranged wife on false allegations of abuse.
 The Court of Queen's Bench would ultimately find the allegations unfounded in February 2019 and that Palmer "lied to the Court under oath" with the intent of defrauding Denis out of $1,000,000.00.

-The 2015 Alberta general election would see NDP candidate Brandy Payne defeat PC incumbent Jonathan Denis and Wildrose candidate Linda Carlson as part of the "Orange Crush" which saw the 40 year Progressive Conservative dynasty end, and the NDP party form government in Alberta.
+The 2015 Alberta general election would see NDP candidate Brandy Payne defeat PC incumbent Jonathan Denis and Wildrose candidate Linda Carlson as part of the "Orange Crush" which saw the 40 year Progressive Conservative dynasty end, and the NDP form government in Alberta.
 The incumbent Jonathan Denis would finish third.
 Payne would win the election despite spending only $240 during the campaign, well under Denis' total of $79,171.

 Prior to the 2019 Alberta general election, incumbent Brandy Payne would announce she would not be seeking re-election, and instead would spend more time with her family.
 United Conservative Party of Alberta candidate Tyler Shandro would go on to defeat NDP candidate Kate Andrews by 4,567 votes.
 Shandro would be appointed Minister of Health by Premier Jason Kenney.